Beate Heister

-Beate Heister (born 5 October 1951) is a German billionaire heiress.
+Beate Heister (née Albrecht; born 5 October 1951) is a German billionaire heiress.
 She is one of the two children of Karl Albrecht, who founded the discount supermarket chain Aldi with his brother Theo.

-Together with her brother Karl Albrecht Jr., she has a net worth of US$41.3 billion, as of 2020.
+As of 2022, she was one of the five richest women in the world, according to Forbes magazine.
+Together with her brother Karl Albrecht Jr., as of 2020, she had a net worth of US$41.3 billion, putting them at the top of Forbes list of the richest Germans.